nik-popov/tradevault-connectsync/deployment.md

-# FastAPI Project - Deployment
+# Full-Stack Project - Deployment

-This guide provides instructions for deploying a FastAPI project using Docker Compose on a remote server with Traefik as a reverse proxy.
+This guide provides instructions for deploying a Full-Stack project using Docker Compose on a remote server with Traefik as a reverse proxy.

 ## 📖 Comprehensive Deployment Guide

-For a step-by-step guide on deploying a FastAPI project with Docker and Traefik, refer to the following article:
+For a step-by-step guide on deploying a Full-Stack project with Docker and Traefik, refer to the following article:

 [**From Zero to Deployed: A Comprehensive Guide to Deploying a FastAPI Project with Docker and Traefik**](https://medium.com/@nik_75329/from-zero-to-deployed-a-comprehensive-guide-to-deploying-a-fastapi-project-with-docker-and-traefik-79283ae9e4b7)

 This guide covers:
 - Setting up a remote server
 - Configuring DNS and Traefik
-- Deploying FastAPI with Docker Compose
+- Deploying Full-Stack with Docker Compose
 - Setting up Continuous Deployment with GitHub Actions

 ## 🚀 Quick Deployment Steps